Website crawl / scrape: how it works, benefits and use cases

 Website crawl or scrape is the process of extracting content and data from a website.
 This process allows companies to obtain all, publicly available information from any website.
 A company can try and make their own software for it, but it’s expensive and it takes a lot of time and resources.
 Not to mention that there are websites that make crawling them almost impossible.
 That is why it makes more sense to use a tool that was developed and ready to use by others like Price2Spy.

-Price2Spy is a price monitoring, price comparison, and repricing tool used by from small family businesses to big international corporations, across the world.
+Price2Spy is a price scraping tool with price monitoring, price comparison, and repricing capabilities.
+It is used by small family businesses and big international corporations alike.
 Over the years, Price2Spy team has mastered a crawl process that could help companies gather any valuable data in bulk.
 The technical superiority of Price2Spy, allows you to perform crawl/scrape on any kind of website, regardless of their complexity.
 For example:

 Even the location of the website isn’t an obstacle.
 Price2Spy can crawl/scrape websites that show different prices and information for different countries.
 It can also crawl entire websites or only specific product categories/brands.